MatthiasOberholzer/mounsieur-m/mounsieur_m.md

 #Mounsieur M and O

 This is a black pullover.
+I made some pants too.
-It's a cool pullover.
+It's a cool pullover and some cool pants.
-It has a good quality too.
+It has a good quality too, actually both of them.
 Yeah.
-Did I say that it's pretty cool tho.
+Did I say that both are pretty cool.